Henokiens

-The Henokiens Association (l'Association des Hénokiens) is an international association of family-owned companies that have existed for 200 years or more, with at least one family member still involved in management.
+The Henokiens Association (l'Association des Hénokiens) is an international association of family-owned companies that have existed for two hundred years or more, with at least one family member still involved in management.

 Its name is derived from the biblical patriarch Enoch (Hénoch in French), who lived for 365 years before he was taken by God instead of dying.

+History and operations

-Founded in 1981 by the then-chairman of Marie Brizard, the association started with 4 members from France, and it now has 56 members from Europe and Japan.
+Founded in 1981 by the then-chairman of Marie Brizard, the association started with four members from France, and it now has fifty-six members from Europe and Japan.
 Its stated objective and raison d'être is to promote long-term decision making, notably through its Da Vinci Prize.